 Tiredness

-Doctors must work incredibly long hours, often 12-hour shifts over the course of multiple days.
-As you can imagine, with such a stressful and highly charged job, the tiredness can be incredibly tough to cope with.
-I have seen Ryan on numerous occasions after a tough 5 day stretch of work where he is so fatigued that he cannot even perform the most basic of tasks.
-I had even seen him engaging in conversation and then falling asleep before he had finished what he was saying.
-The fatigue which the doctors and nursing staff face is truly incredible, and how they keep going is simply beyond me.
+The fatigue the doctors and nursing staff face is incredible, and how they keep going is beyond me.
+Doctors must work incredibly long hours, often 12-hour shifts over multiple days.
+As you can imagine, tiredness can be incredibly tough to cope with such a stressful and highly charged job.
+I have seen Ryan on numerous occasions after a brutal five-day stretch of work where he is so tired that he cannot even perform the most basic of tasks.
+I had even seen him engaging in conversation and falling asleep before he finished what he was saying.

 Studying

-For most of us, studying stops once we have finished our education, but in a doctor’s world, that is not the case at all.
-Many doctors still study very hard because they are worried that they will lose the knowledge that could later help a patient.
-Doctors will also continue to study because of the new advancements and technological improvements that are constantly being made in medicine.
-They do their best to keep their anger on the pulse to be the very best that they can be.
+For most of us, studying stops once we have finished our education, but that is not the case in a doctor’s world.
+Many doctors still look very hard because they worry they will lose the knowledge that could later help a patient.
+Doctors will also continue to study because of the new advancements and technological improvements in medicine.
+They do their best to keep their anger on the pulse to be the best they can be.

 Leadership

-Many doctors have people they look after in the hospital, and they must ensure that they are a good leader for their charges.
+Many doctors have people they look after in the hospital, and they must ensure that they are excellent leaders for their charges.
 This is something else that a doctor must focus on, and many of them need to work on leadership skills.
 Away from the hospital can mean additional stress and days off, which are not, in fact, days off at all.
-Working as a leader can mean that doctors can make more money, and it can also give them a more prosperous career; they must work very hard for it.
+Working as a leader can mean that doctors can make more money, giving them a more prosperous career; they must work hard for it.